How to Improve Posture in Austin, TX: Tips and Techniques

 Ergonomic Adjustments

-• Controlled Articular Rotations (CARs) for the spine and shoulders
+• Controlled Articular Rotations (CARs) to improve joint control.

-• Loaded exercises like rows, carries, and split squats that reinforce alignment under tension
+• Rows, loaded carries, and split squats to reinforce alignment under tension.

 Chiropractic Care